 The show is entirely filmed on a set created at Bambu Productions (Bambú Producciones), a Madrid-based production house.
 It is located at Calle Saturno, 1, 28224 Pozuelo de Alarcón, in Madrid, the capital city of Spain.
 It has been reported that ‘High Seas’ is the “most expensive set design of any Bambu Productions” to date.
 The expansive set is a collaborative effort of set decorator Regina Acuña and production designer Carlos Bodelon.

 The show is set in the 1940s, and to recreate the magic of the Art Deco era, Regina and Carlos conducted deep research to study and understand the architecture of stream-liners from that period.
-It took the production department, over six months to build the set that now stands as the fictional transatlantic ship.
-The aesthetic and design used to craft the fictional ship, Barbara de Braganza, was borrowed from the ocean liners – SS Normandie and the Queen Mary.
+It took the production department over six months to build the set that now stands as the fictional transatlantic ship.
+The aesthetic and design used to craft the fictional ship, Barbara de Braganza, were borrowed from the ocean liners – SS Normandie and the Queen Mary.

-The crew took the most time to construct the first-class section of the ship as it involved a lot of intricate detailing, to match the glamorous personalities of the characters.
+The crew took the most time to construct the first-class section of the ship as it involved a lot of intricate detailing to match the glamorous personalities of the characters.

 The props and art collections were bought from a British historian, while the wood used to build the vintage furniture was brought in from Spain.
 At some points in the filming process, one single room is revamped to double up as the infirmary, stateroom, communication room, etc.